AmaliaEG/ActNext/ActNxtFrontend/src/store/StoresREADME.md

 The store is used in the LoginPage.js file, specifically under the function `LoginButton`.
 It is also used in the ProfileDetailsScreen.js file.

+It holds the users access token from auth0, more on access tokens at https://auth0.com/docs/secure/tokens/access-tokens/access-token-profiles

 #####################################################################################################

 ## useInsightsStore.js